lisbethmachado/lisbethmachado/README.md

 ## Background :books:

-I have a strong background in Customer Service and enjoy applying creativity and innovation to solving problems. :octocat: I look to create and collaborate on dynamic web applications.
+I have a strong background in Customer Service and enjoy applying creativity and innovation to solve problems.
+I look to create and collaborate on dynamic web applications. :octocat:

 ## Get In Touch :inbox_tray: